Port Pirie (Nyrstar)

 Archive of EPA lead in air results

-How is lead in air measured
+How is LiA measured and interpreted

 This instrument is used to collect total suspended particle samples by drawing a large known volume of air through a pre-weighed filter for 24 hours.
 After sampling, the filter is re-weighed and the difference in filter weight is the collected particulate matter mass.
 Dividing the mass by the volume of air sampled gives the concentration of TSP.
 The particulate matter retained on the filter is analysed to determine the concentration of lead by an analytical laboratory.